marcoramos17/5011CEM-Big-Data-Programming-Project/README.md

 # cs-project-template
-Coventry University - CS Activity Led Project (Template)
+Coventry University - CS Big Data Project.

+Using pandas, matlibplot and other libraries for data analysis in python